jp-diegidio/STUDY.Physics.SpecialRelativity/README.md

 ## Introduction

-At the moment, this repository contains the following studies:
+At the moment, this repository contains the following case studies:

 - **Inertial Frames**
   Bob and Alice pass by each other collinearly at a relative constant speed.